The difference between supports and services in school

 Examples of supplementary aids and services:

-If you’re just getting started with services and supports, learn more about special education basics and your rights in the IEP process.
+If you’re just getting started with services and supports, learn more about your rights in the IEP process.
 Understand the differences between IEPs and 504 plans.
 And if you’re seeking special education for your child, find out how the process works.

 Share